Create some funky sea glass art with sea glass and pebbles collected from the beach. A unique piece of art thats simple to make and ready to hang!

 It takes on average 30 years for the sharp pieces of glass to get their naturally frosted and soft edges.

 Sea glass is traditionally used in DIY jewellery, but a recent trend has been to incorporate it into art pieces.
-You can find a bunch of beautiful pieces on Pinterest and even Etsy!
+You can find a bunch of beautiful pieces on Pinterest and even wrapped sea glass pendants on Etsy!

 Where to find sea glass?